Janie228/Entrepreneur_Consultant_1/README.md

-# Entrepreneur Potential Business & Location Research
+# Entrepreneur Research
 -----
 ## Introduction/Background:
-We would like to assist entrepreneurs identify potential locations for potential businesses by comparing the top five states’ dataset based on individual case requirements.
+We would like to assist entrepreneurs in identifying potential locations and businesses by comparing the top five states’ dataset based on individual case requirements.
 This is a highlevel analysis, national and state level, which may lead them to conduct more granular level research, county and city level, before coming to a decision.